 - Three separate entrances and multiple living spaces can accommodate many variations of home / multi-generational household / home offices.

-- Whole-house water filtration system with recent addition of a UV anti-viral component serves every faucet and shower in the house.
+- Whole-house water filtration system with recent addition of a UV anti-viral component delivers purified water to every faucet and shower in the house.

 - Walk right out your front door to experience Belvedere’s charming hillside stairways and winding streets for the ideal combination of outdoor exercise with fresh air and breathtaking views.